Yoz75/WordGenerator2/README.md

 Write help command to view commands and their usage.

+# Short commands description
+* run [path/text] -- if file with that name exists, process file, otherwise process input
+* ts [number] -- set token size to [number], as smaller the [number], as smaller pieces of text will create tokenizer and vice versa
+* tmin [number] -- set minimal token size to [number], created to support tokenizers with random token size
+* tmax [number] -- set maximal token size to [number], created to support tokenizers with random token size
+* tsc [number] -- set subsequent tokens count to [number].
+This number is means, how many tokens after itself a token will "remember".
+I. e this value specifies size of List<Token>[] SubsequentTokens array (SubsequentTokens = new List<Token>[count].
+For example, when tsc=5, Token will remember tokens at 5 next positions.
+* tn [number] -- count of next tokens, that token will remebmer.
+For example if tsc=5 and tn=10, token will remember 10 tokens at 5 next positions
+* tg [number] -- generate [number] tokens.
+Do not confuse characters and tokens.
+If ts=2 and tg=200, wg2 will generate 400 symbols
+* tr [number in range 0..1] -- chance random next token (default 0)
+* separate [size/space] -- "space": separate tokens with spaces, potentially works better with analytic languages (like english)<br> "size": default separating tokens to several characters
+* fr [number] -- process input to tokens, generate response and tokenize it again ([number] times)
+* hp -- set high process priority (requires admin rights!)
+* np -- set normal process priority
+* debinf [true/false] -- log debug info?

 # Standard source files
 * abracadabra.txt -- just abracadabra lol
 * words.txt-- just some russian words, separated with comma